The right website architecture will allow your reader to uncover everything you have to offer in an instant.

 Improve Bounce Rate – Bounce Rate is a simple ratio of the number of people who view a particular page and then return to the search results after looking at the page, compared to the total number of visitors overall.

-For example, if my blog post gets 100 readers today and 75 hit their back button, that’s a 75% bounce rate.
+For example, if this blog post gets 100 readers today and 75 hit their back button, that’s a 75% bounce rate.

 Search engines pay attention to this activity because it’s a possible indicator that the page and website didn’t interest the reader or match the intent of their search.